earthly/website/blog/_posts/2022-05-04-ci-comparison.md

 ![Shows disk space available at the time the job ran.]({{site.images}}{{page.slug}}/diskspace.png)

-We wanted to know how much disk space was available for our jobs on each service.
 For this metric, we simply ran `df -h` as part of our builds and noted the available space.
 Here Circle CI won out again.
-Not only did it offer the most available space, but it also offered the highest percentage with 94% of the disk available for your job.
+Not only did it offer the most available space, but it also offered the highest percentage with 94% of the disk available for our job.
 Compare that to Github Actions which showed 32GB available of 84GB totally, or 38% of total disk space.
 Gitlab's measly 15.6GB was not enough to accommodate our build or our benchmark run and ultimately secured it as our dead last pick overall.

 ### Build Minutes